NetBrainAPI/NetBrain-Data-Retrieve-API-R12.1/Google Cloud Platform/Google Cloud Router/Google Resource Data/Get Resource Configuration.md

 - [Samples](#sample)

 # Introduction <a name="introduction"></a>
 The configuration of the Google Cloud Router is dependent on the Google API response of the Google Cloud Router as the primary response.
-The Google API provides detailed information regarding the configuration of the routers, including its name, region, network and etc.
+The Google API provides detailed information regarding the configuration of the routers, including its name, region, network, etc.

 # Content <a name="content"></a>
 Below are the Google APIs used to generate this configuration.